vitessio/website/content/en/docs/contributing/code-reviews.md

 *   Does this match our current patterns?
 Example include RPC patterns, Retries / Waits / Timeouts patterns using Context, ...

-Additionally, we recommend every author to look over your own reviews just before committing them and check if you are following the recommendations below.
-We usually check these kinds of things while skimming through `git diff --cached` just before committing.
+Additionally, we recommend that every author look over their code change before committing and ensure that the recommendations below are being followed.
+This can be done by skimming through `git diff --cached` just before committing.

 *   Scan the diffs as if you're the reviewer.
     *   Look for files that shouldn't be checked in (temporary/generated files).